srvk/jsalt-2018-grounded-s2s/README.md

-## [JSALT 2018](https://www.clsp.jhu.edu/workshops/18-workshop/) Grounded Sequence-to-Sequence Transducers Team
+# [JSALT 2018](https://www.clsp.jhu.edu/workshops/18-workshop/) Grounded Sequence-to-Sequence Transducers Team

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We are a team of computational linguistic researchers from different  that will be working together for six weeks

-### About
+## What is the project about?

 Video understanding is one of the hardest challenges in Artificial Intelligence research.
 If a machine can look at videos, and “understand” the events that are being shown, then machines could learn by themselves, perhaps even without supervision, simply by “watching” broadcast TV, Facebook, Youtube, or similar sites.